Eastrail South (Eastrail)

 Eastrail South (Eastrail) Description

-Right now the trail is open in several segments, some of which have their own separate trail identities (and TrailLink pages) and others serve as connector trails between the notable trails.
-They are listed below.
+Right now the trail is open in several segments, some of which have their own separate trail identities including Eastrail NorthJane Hague WayCross Kirkland Corridor and the Redmond Central Connector.
+Eastrail (South) makes up the southernmost portion of this trail network.

-The southernmost end of the trail is located near Renton’s Gene Coulon Memorial Beach Park, where travelers will find a boat launch, swimming beach, and a playground.
+Eastrail (South) makes up the southernmost end of the entire Eastrail is located near Renton’s Gene Coulon Memorial Beach Park, where travelers will find a boat launch, swimming beach, and a playground.
 From there, the trail heads northward, tucked between Lake Washington and residential neighborhoods along Lake Washington Boulevard.
-The trail is largely tree-lined, but you’ll have glimpses of the lake as you go.
-Should you wish to splash in, the pathway’s passage by Kennydale Beach Park offers another opportunity.
+The trail is largely tree-lined, but trail users will have glimpses of the lake along the way.

-At the northern end of this section, you'll find Bellevue’s Newcastle Beach Park, where you can enjoy swimming and picnicking, and have access to a children’s play area and a nature trail.
+Bellevue’s Newcastle Beach Park is near the northern end of the trail, where trail users can enjoy swimming and picnicking, and have access to a children’s play area and a nature trail.

 Trail users should note that the southernmost section of the trail in Gene Coulon Park is off limits to bike traffic.